< | Help Index | >

 Test is done and Mistral is ready for the next Keypad.
 Keypad Passed and Keypad Failed indicate the result of the test.

-3 - Scanning for shorts, LED's and permanent connections
+3 - Scanning for shorts, LEDs and permanent connections

 Active when doing initial Keypad test.